sarsw/GraphQL/README.md

 # GraphQL
 Created after following a guide on Youtube : https://www.youtube.com/watch?v=HuN94qNwQmM&t=5095s

-This project demonstrates using a GraphQL architecture in .Net with a MSSQL DB and using client tools such as Insomnia and BananaCake to verify and interact with the schema ans data.
+This project demonstrates using a GraphQL architecture in .Net with a MSSQL DB and using client tools such as Insomnia and BananaCake to verify and interact with the schema and data.

 The MSSQL image was spun up in docker using docker compose.